 While al-Qaeda still sought affiliates, by 2010, it modified how its alliances work.

 al-Qaeda forged an alliance with al-Shabaab in Somalia, but did not publicly announce it or ask al-Shabaab to change its name.
-Bin Laden justified to al-Shabaab’s leader the shift to a less visible form of alliance as a way to prevent an increase in counterterrorism pressure or a loss of funds from the Arabian Peninsula.
+Osama bin Laden justified to al-Shabaab’s leader the shift to a less visible form of alliance as a way to prevent an increase in counterterrorism pressure or a loss of funds from the Arabian Peninsula.
 He privately expressed concerns that al-Qaeda’s name “reduces the feeling of Muslims that we belong to them, and allows the enemies to claim deceptively that they are not at war with Islam.”
 Bin Laden’s deputy, Ayman al-Zawahiri, saw the move as bin Laden capitulating to members of al-Qaeda who worried about “inflating the size and the growth of al-Qaeda.”
 After bin Laden’s death, Zawahiri publicly announced al-Qaeda’s alliance with al-Shabaab, though al-Shabaab still did not adopt al-Qaeda’s name.

 Though al-Qaeda’s alliance arrangements have varied, these relationships have helped it to survive the loss of its founding leader in 2011 and the ascent of a far less capable leader.
 Zawahiri’s rise to the helm of the group was the consequence of an alliance, specifically between his original Egyptian group, al-Jihad, and al-Qaeda.
 The alliance culminated in a merger in 2001, with Zawahiri becoming bin Laden’s deputy and successor.